ockam

 Arguments

-Name of the node or path to a config file
+Name of the node or a configuration to set up the node.
+The configuration can be either a path to a local file or a URL

 Options